 Yes.
 While your school district will not issue a diploma or transcript, you as the parent will issue these documents.
 While not required your child may take the G.E.D. test to receive a high school equivalency diploma.
 There are various resources available to assist homeschoolers in the creation of transcripts.

-student go to college after completion of a program of home instruction?
+Can a home-schooled student go to college after completion of a program of home instruction?

 Yes.
 All colleges actively recruit public, private, and homeschooled students.
 You should research the admission requirements at the colleges you are interested in.